pyca/cryptography/docs/x509/verification.rst

     :class:`cryptography.x509.general_name.DNSName`,
     :class:`cryptography.x509.general_name.IPAddress`.

-.. class:: Profile
+.. class:: ServerVerifier

     .. versionadded:: 42.0.0

-    An enumeration of different X.509 certificate "profiles."

-    A profile is essentially a set of X.509 extension, algorithm, etc. policies that are enforced during path validation.

-    .. attribute:: RFC5280

-        The certificate profile defined in `RFC 5280`_.

-    .. attribute:: WebPKI

-        The certificate profile defined in the
-        `CA/B Forum's Basic Requirements`_.

-.. class:: Policy

-    .. versionadded:: 42.0.0
+    A ServerVerifier verifies server certificates.

-    A Policy contains and describes various pieces of configurable path validation logic, such as which subject to expect, how deep prospective validation chains may go, which signature algorithms are allowed, and so forth.
+    It contains and describes various pieces of configurable path validation logic, such as which subject to expect, how deep prospective validation chains may go, which signature algorithms are allowed, and so forth.
+It can be used to verify

-    Policies cannot be constructed directly; :class:`PolicyBuilder` must be used.
+    ServerVerifier instances cannot be constructed directly;
+    :class:`PolicyBuilder` must be used.

     .. attribute:: subject

         :type: :class:`Subject`

-        The policy's subject.
+        The verifier's subject.

     .. attribute:: validation_time

         :type: :class:`datetime.datetime`

-        The policy's validation time.
+        The verifier's validation time.

 .. class:: PolicyBuilder